Preagonal/gbf-rs/README.md

 Please ensure your code passes all tests and adheres to the project’s style guidelines.

-## License
+## License & Legal Disclaimer

-This project is licensed under the Mozilla Public License v2.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Mozilla Public License 2.0 and is not affiliated with GraalOnline or its owners.
+GraalOnline and Graal are registered registered trademarks of Stephane Portha, and all trademarks are the property of their respective owners.

 ## Acknowledgments

+- **Rust**, for being awesome.
 - **Graphviz** is used to make human-readable directed graphs for debugging purposes.
 - **petgraph** is used to implement the directed graph functionality.
+- **NextJS** is used to render the front-end test environment.
+- **Netlify** is used to host the front-end test environment.

 ## Contact